agilogy/agilogy-blog/_posts/2023-03-17-writing-a-simple-jdb-library-in-java.md

 ## Parameters

 Did you see that ugly `Object` type?
 A signal of a disaster coming after me here...
-Thre is a thousand (painful) reasons I'm averse to things that could fail at compile time but fail at runtime.
+There are a thousand (painful) reasons I'm averse to things that could fail at compile time but fail at runtime.
 Did you say `select("...", ..., user1)` and `user1` is an instance of `User`, a class with 4 fields in it?
 No way. `stmt.setObject` won't probably like that.

 So let's typesafe that.
 How?
 Ok, here is the (hopefully) cool idea I came with some time ago and I keep using everywhere I want some casual Jdbc: